Mystery Of The 30946 Wilkinson First Pattern F-S Knives...Solved!

 A period photograph of 2 & 4 Troop of No3 Commando with the Field Force Unit serial number 30944 marked on their kit bags (inset).
 Taken at Tilbury Docks in Essex, England of No3 Commando returning following their D-Day landings in Normandy and subsequent fight across Europe.

 The five digit number of 30946 has always been presumed to be a serial number of some kind but the reasoning and logic behind it has (until now) always been unknown.
 The other numbers accompanying this appear to be an individual, unique numbering system specific to identifying the knife itself, rather like the unique serial number one finds on modern firearms.
-Out of the forty known examples, two knives carry the five digit 30946 number only, whereas the remainder also have their unique number.
+Out of the known examples, two knives carry the five digit 30946 number only.

 Unraveling The Mystery